 How can these changing revelations be the perfect, eternal word of God?

 Muhammad would murder his critics and recite verses to justify it.
 What makes his god exalted?
-This man used “Allah” as a cart blanch to kill anyone he wanted, get beautiful women, make his followers fight their own allies and bring 20% of the booty to him and even have his way with a 9 year old girl!
-That is a god created by the mind of man.
+This man used “Allah” as a carte blanch to kill anyone he wanted, get beautiful women, make his followers fight their own allies and bring 20% of the booty to him and even have his way with a 9 year old girl!
+That was a god created by the mind of man.

 The hadiths even quotes Allah saying to Muhammad “If it were not for you, I would not have created the universe” (Al-Mawdowat of Sagheenee, p.
 7).